 The not-so-fun part of travel is that stomach issues could strike when you least expect them.
 Bring along some Imodium or a similar product just in case – I also recommend electrolyte rehydration powder that you can add to water for the same reason.

 Any Needed Medications

 Make sure to bring any medication you need, or any you MIGHT need.
 Again, it can be very challenging to get ahold of certain medications here, so even something basic like decongestant should go in your bag in case you need it while you’re traveling.

 Unlike medication, you’ll always find feminine care products in Cuba, but they probably won’t be like the ones you’re used to.
 Bring along your preferred products just in case – trust me!

 Don’t even think of traveling – ESPECIALLY to Cuba! – without a good VPN (Virtual Private Network) to protect you when accessing the internet.
-VPNs are extremely affordable, and will save your important information from being hacked when using new wifi networks.
-We’s used NordVPN for years, and are very happy with the speed and service.
+VPNs are extremely affordable and will save your important information from being hacked when using new wifi networks.
+We’ve used NordVPN for years, and are very happy with the speed and service.

 Tech and Photography Gear for Cuba